atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/refund-quotation.md

 {% endtabs %}

 {% hint style="info" %}
-All amounts are calculated using the current time+12 hours to match airline rules.
-This is to reserve time for Atlas to go to the airline to process the refund.
+All amounts are calculated using the current time +12 hours.
+This is to permit the Atlas Operations Team to initiate the refund process with the airline.

+Please note that the refund quote is valid for 2 hrs.
 {% endhint %}